Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian)

 Despite our best efforts, this product will be out of stock until July.
 We still have a few bags available as part of our Mala Chili Crisp and Chili Oil Kit and our Sichuan Pantry Collections.
 Or you can make your own blend of ground chilies with our Sichuan Dried Chili Collection.

 In Sichuan, chili oil is made from one or more kinds of whole dried chilies that are first fried until crisp and then pounded in a large mortar and pestle before they are combined with hot oil.
 You can make yours that way using a combination of whole chilies we carry here, but it's safe to say that most of us will enjoy a shortcut.
-These chilies have already been fried in vegetable oil and then ground into a perfect mix of flakes, powder and seeds for use in chili oil or for addition to dishes such as hot pot and dry pot.
+These chilies have already been toasted in rapeseed oil and then ground into a perfect mix of flakes, powder and seeds for use in chili oil or for addition to dishes such as hot pot and dry pot.

 Source: Chilies grown in Guizhou Province and processed in Chengdu, Sichuan

-Ingredients: chilies, vegetable oil
+Ingredients: chilies, rapeseed oil